ydlover/mindustry_admin/README.md

 Chat room command help
 ===================================
  * 1)/maps
  to view the currently available map, the number in front of the map is ID
-* 2)/hostx[mode]
+* 2)/hostx [id] <mode>
  Uses ID to change maps.
 When changing maps, the server will automatically restart.
 * 3) /save [slot]
  When slot is not input, it is automatically saved as the corresponding number of the current day time/10.
 Note that it is better not to have any enemy that have not been eradicated when saving, otherwise these monsters may be refreshed to any place on the map when loading archives.
 * 4)/Load slot
- Command checks whether the slot is illegal before execution, and automatically restarts the server when loading 5)/slots
+ Command checks whether the slot is illegal before execution, and automatically restarts the server when loading
+ 5)/slots
  View the available archives on the current server.
 Note that if the archive version does not match, the map does not exist and other reasons may fail to load, the failure of loading needs to be handled manually.
-* 6)/ShowAdmin
+* 6)/admins
   View the server administrator list, default ordinary user execute
 * 7)/vote [cmd] norm user vote in 60s